 This Procedure Manual is intended for use by the stakeholder members of the Electric Reliability Council of Texas (ERCOT) for the purpose of creating and maintaining the dynamics database and dynamics simulation cases which are used to evaluate the dynamic performance of the ERCOT system.

 The majority of ERCOT members utilize Siemens Power Technologies Inc. (PTI) Power System Simulator (PSS/E) software.
 Consequently, the various activities in the procedure manual incorporate PSS/E procedures and nomenclature in describing these activities.
 Wherever possible, a description of the PSS/E activity is given so users of software other than PSS/E may implement similar actions.
+ERCOT Operations utilizes Powertech DSATools™ Transient Security Assessment Tool (TSAT) software to evaluate real-time dynamic performance.

-Activities of the DWG
+Activities of the Dynamics Working Group (DWG)

-DWG builds dynamic data sets and dynamic study cases for the ERCOT system from data supplied by equipment owners.
+The DWG builds dynamic data sets and dynamic study cases for the ERCOT system from data supplied by equipment owners.
 ERCOT coordinates the compilation and publication of dynamics data and dynamics study cases.
 The dynamics data are published in the form of dynamics study cases (flat start cases) as described within this document.

-DWG prepares the annual update of the Stability Book that documents data used in the flat start cases.
+The DWG prepares the annual update of the Stability Book that documents dynamic data used in the flat start cases.

-DWG provides a forum for discussing dynamic modeling and system dynamic performance issues and questions.
+The DWG provides a forum for discussing dynamic modeling and system dynamic performance issues and questions.

-DWG performs other activities as directed by the Reliability and Operating Subcommittee (ROS).
+The DWG performs other activities as directed by the Reliability and Operating Subcommittee (ROS).

 Administrative Procedures